 Should I upgrade to Class 4 shingles?

-Can I change my policy from ACV to RCV after a hailstorm?
+Can I change from ACV to RCV after a hail event?

 Wind/hail deductible notice

-Texas allows wind and hail deductibles as a percentage of the home's insured value, typically 1–2 percent for inland Taylor County properties.
-On a home insured for $450,000 at a 2 percent deductible, the out-of-pocket cost before insurance reimbursement is $9,000.
-This separate wind/hail deductible applies to all hail damage claims, regardless of whether the roof replacement cost exceeds it.
+Texas allows wind and hail deductibles structured as a percentage of the home's insured value, typically 1–2 percent in Abilene.
+On a home insured for $178,900 with a 2 percent wind/hail deductible, your out-of-pocket cost before insurance applies is $3,578.
+This deductible applies separately to wind and hail claims, meaning you pay it once per claim, not per damaged section.
+Confirm your specific deductible percentage and whether it applies to your roof claim by contacting your insurance agent or reviewing your policy declaration page.